 - Street address (optional)

 - Country of registration (mandatory)

 - State of registration (optional, mandatory in case the jurisdiction of incorporation works on state level)

 - Locality of registration (optional, mandatory in case the jurisdiction of incorporation works on locality level)

-- Serial number (e.g. trade registry number or foundation date, mandatory)
+- Serial or registry number (e.g. trade registry number, mandatory)

 - Further applicant-specific entries are not permitted and are removed from a CSR.

 - All applicable policies for public SwissSign certificates are published on the “Support\Repository” page.
 The policies specific to this certificate type are listed on the corresponding subpage.